Laravel-Backpack/docs/5.x/upgrade-guide.md

 php artisan view:clear
 ```

+If the table view still looks wonky (search bar out of place, big + instead of ellipsis), then do a hard-reload in your browser (Cmd+Shift+R or Ctrl+Shift+F5) to purge the browser cache too.

 ---

 **You're done!
 Good job.** Thank you for taking the time to upgrade.
 Now you can: